kristiduro31/Embedded-Systems-Project/README.md

 ![AlexNet Architecture](images/alexnet.jpg)

-Architecture: The pioneer of deep CNNs, featuring a simple linear topology with large convolution kernels (11×11, 5×5) and strided access patterns.
-Observed Result: 0 Vector Instructions.
+**Architecture**: The pioneer of deep CNNs, featuring a simple linear topology with large convolution kernels (11×11, 5×5) and strided access patterns.

+**Observed Result**: 0 Vector Instructions.

 Despite enabling RVV flags, the compiler failed to auto-vectorize this model.
 This is due to the large kernels and strides, which the current LLVM RISC-V backend prefers to lower into scalar code.
 We use a PyTorch export here because the official ONNX Model Zoo link is currently broken.

 ```bash
 # 1. Export